dogweather/yahboom-raspi-cooling-fan/README.md

 yahboom-raspi-cooling-fan
 =========================

-Crowd-Sourced code for the "Yahboom Raspberry Pi Cooling HAT with Intelligent Temperature Control".
+Crowd-sourced code for the "Yahboom Raspberry Pi Cooling HAT with Intelligent Temperature Control".
 It's been tested on Raspberry Pi OS 32-bit.